 - Apples contain dietary fibre that is helpful in reducing levels of bad cholesterol.

 - The antioxidants and phytonutrients found in this fruit are good for vision and help combat symptoms of asthma.

 - Pectin is a soluble fibre found in apples that can help control diarrhoea while promoting digestion and preventing constipation.

 - Apples can balance sugar levels in the body and are good for keeping away diabetes.

 - The Vitamin C in apples helps in tissue repair and the making of collagen.
 Besides strengthening bones, Vitamin C helps in healing wounds and preventing gallbladder disease.

-- Quercetin that is found in the skin of apples can protect brain cells.
+- Quercetin that is found in the skin of apples has antioxidant and anti-inflammatory effects that can protect brain cells.

 Some Interesting Facts About Apples

 Aside from the health benefits of apples, here are some interesting apple tree and apple fruit facts for kids.